Comparing Covid-19 to the 'Spanish Flu' Just Shows How Badly We Screwed This One Up

 As of this week, covid-19 is officially the deadliest pandemic ever recorded in the U.S., trumping the 1918-19 pandemic influenza.
 It’s understandable for people to make the comparison between the two horrific diseases, but there are many reasons why they’re not so analogous, some of which only highlight the dismal response that the U.S. has had to our current crisis.

 Pound for pound, for instance, the 1918 to 1919 flu pandemic (sometimes and erroneously nicknamed the Spanish flu) was substantially more fatal than covid-19.
-Yes, it’s estimated to have killed 675,000 Americans.
-But the country’s population then was one-third the size it is now.
+Yes, both pandemics have killed at least 675,000 Americans, but the country’s population in 1918 was one-third the size it is now.
 Mortality records weren’t as precise during the early 20th century either, so this well-cited figure may be an underestimate of the flu’s true toll.
-It was also more of an equal opportunity killer when it came to age, with many more of its victims being under 40 relative to covid-19.
+It was more of an equal opportunity killer when it came to age as well, with many more of its victims being under 40 relative to covid-19.
 Worldwide, the flu is thought to have killed somewhere around 50 million, a far starker number than the 4.5 million deaths reported for covid-19 currently.

 There are also major epidemics that occurred among Native American populations (spread through contact with European colonists) living in what’s now considered the U.S. that might have surpassed the death count of both pandemics on a local level, killing millions before they ended.

 We’ve also had advantages that people during the 1910s didn’t.
 Modern medicines like antibiotics have likely saved many people from secondary infections that would have been untreatable back then, while a cheap steroid called dexamethasone used for severe cases may have saved another million lives and counting.
-Hospitals are also a safer place in general, thanks to better sanitation.
+Hospitals are a safer place in general, thanks to better sanitation.
 And the advent of vaccines since last year may have saved upwards of 140,000 Americans already (a vaccine for flu was still decades away in 1918).
 All of this might mean that covid-19 would have been even more of a nightmare a century ago than now.

 On the other hand, you could argue that modern travel greatly aided the spread of covid-19 in a way that wouldn’t have been possible if it showed up in 1918.
 And the 1918 flu didn’t spread as widely throughout the world as covid-19 has now.
 But the mass transport of soldiers during World War I did play a substantial role in the flu pandemic’s spread, so a hypothetical covid-1918 still could have sickened many globally.

-There are more nitpicks you could make about this comparison between the 1918 flu and covid-19 and why it doesn’t work.
+There are more nitpicks you could make about this comparison between the 1918 flu and covid-19 and why it doesn’t work perfectly.
 But perhaps the most damning flaw comes down to our collective response to both, as other experts have pointed out.

 The 1918 flu hit the world in three to four waves, with the second wave that began in the fall being the first to actually spread widely and cause massive outbreaks throughout the U.S. These outbreaks took people by surprise, and the pandemic reached its deadliest peak then, possibly due to a mutation between the first and second wave.
 Subsequent outbreaks months later weren’t as potent, though there was some luck involved there, since the flu may have mutated again by then to become less virulent.